 I’d say that about sums it up.
 So many of us in leadership know others or have friends who have taken their lives somewhere along life’s journey.
 Maybe you have considered ending your own life.
 Surviving close friends or family after their suicide can be brutal.
 The pain of it can be overwhelming.
 It drove me into deep darkness and my soul wandered for months before I could get back up and fully engage life again.
 I spoke at the funeral and was last to leave the grave.
 It seemed like everywhere I went to avoid him, I ran head first into his memories.
 I drove all the way to the red woods in Northern California.
 And, the tears and anger kept coming.
 They pursued me like hounds straight out of hell.
 I ended up in the emergency room with kidney stones from dehydration and exhaustion that overpowered every waking hour for weeks.

 Ivan was everything Roosevelt described – and then he wasn’t.
-This production will be the first in a series on Endurance.
 It doesn’t always work out.
 But, you can prepare the battlefield of life to help ensure you don’t give in – or give up.
 You can insulate your life to avoid and conquer the temptations to compromise.
 You can help others to do the same.